vgvassilev/clad/docs/userDocs/source/index.rst

 Automatic differentiation solves all the usual problems of numerical differentiation such as precision loss and symbolic differentiation such as limitations to closed form expressions and expression swell.
-If you are just getting started with clad, then please checkout :doc:`Using Clad <user/UsingClad>` and :doc:`Tutorials <user/tutorials>`.
+If you are just getting started with Clad, then please checkout :doc:`Using Clad <user/UsingClad>` and :doc:`Tutorials <user/tutorials>`.